 Physicians rarely have the time to:

-These items can be accomplished by a health coach, which can increase available physician time and satisfaction.
+These items can be accomplished by a health coach, which can increase both available physician time and physician professional satisfaction.
 In a survey of physicians working with health coaches, physicians rated patient visits with health coaches as less demanding than visits without health coaches.2

-First, choose the right leader for your health coaching program.
+Quiz Ref IDFirst, choose the right leader for your health coaching program.
 The leader may be a nurse, nursing supervisor, nurse practitioner, or physician.
-Quiz Ref IDThis person should be well-versed in the tactics and goals of health coaching and be available to mentor and support the team.
+This person should be well-versed in the tactics and goals of health coaching and be available to mentor and support the team.

 Next, develop a workflow that suits your practice.
 Work with practice leaders to analyze your patient data to identify the greatest opportunity to make a difference with health coaching.
 Quiz Ref IDConsider the following when building your model:

-Relationship with health coach (e.g., duration, frequency, method of contact, etc.).
+Relationship with health coach (eg, duration, frequency, method of contact)

 How do I identify patients who would benefit from health coaching?

-You may identify some patients during their appointments — patients who have had difficulty achieving their health goals or who have trouble understanding or adhering to treatment recommendations.
+You may identify some patients during their appointments—patients who have had difficulty achieving their health goals or who face barriers to understanding or adhering to treatment recommendations.
 You may also want to search your electronic health record (EHR) to identify patients before their scheduled appointments.
 Look for patients with the health characteristics that your practice is targeting.

 Conditions for coaching will vary by specialty.
 Common conditions in primary care that can be impacted by health coaching include:

-Your team members may also know of patients who routinely struggle with the physician's recommendations.
-Consulting with your nurses or MAs during a pre-clinic huddle may help you identify patients on the day's schedule for targeted coaching.
-In addition, you could consider including questions about health behaviors and literacy on a pre-registration form to predict which new patients may benefit from early intervention by a health coach.
+Your team members may also know of patients who are routinely unable to meet a physician's recommendations.
+Consult with your nurses or medical assistants during pre-clinic huddles to help identify patients on the day's schedule for targeted coaching.
+In addition, you could consider including questions about health behaviors and health literacy on a pre-registration form to predict which new patients may benefit from early intervention by a health coach.

 How many patients should each coach work with?

 It depends on your practice's model.
-Each health coach may have anywhere from 70 to 100 patients in their panel.3- 5 Patients with high acuity, lack of a support network, and poly-chronic conditions may require more hands-on attention and follow through, so a coach who works with these types of patients may need to have a smaller panel.
+Each health coach may have anywhere from 70 to 100 patients in their panel.3- 5 Patients with high acuity, lack of a support network, and poly-chronic conditions may benefit from more hands-on attention and follow-through, so a coach who works with these types of patients may need to have a smaller panel.
 Using telemedicine can also increase the number of patients that can be followed by the health coach.

-Can the health coaching be done by rooming staff?
+Can the health coaching be done by the rooming and discharge team?

-Quiz Ref IDCoaches are chosen to fill the health coach role for a portion of their work day and may be registered nurses (RNs), licensed practical nurses (LPNs), medical assistants, health educators, or community health workers—depending on the laws in your state.
-Your current staffing model may support the transition of a current staff member into a health coach role.
+Quiz Ref IDCoaches are chosen to fill the health coach role for a portion of their workday and may be registered nurses (RNs), licensed practical nurses (LPNs), medical assistants, health educators, or community health workers—depending on the laws in your state.
+Your current staffing model may support the transition of a current team member into a health coach role.

-You may also consider recruiting pre-medical or pre-nursing student interns to serve as volunteer health coaches.6 However, for non-employees such as interns and volunteers, you will need confidentiality agreements in place, as well as agreements indicating an educational purpose for the work for unpaid volunteers and interns.
+You may also consider recruiting pre-medical or pre-nursing student interns to serve as volunteer health coaches.6 However, if you engage non-employees such as interns and volunteers, you will need to put in place confidentiality agreements and agreements indicating an educational purpose for unpaid work.

 Health coach training should be comprehensive and cover:

-A thorough explanation of the target patient population and any skills needed to manage it, such as terminology of diagnosis, treatment or intervention, lifestyle modifications, laboratory tests, and commonly used medications.
+A thorough explanation of the target patient population and any skills needed to manage it, such as diagnosis terminology, available treatments and interventions, suggested lifestyle modifications, relevant laboratory tests, and commonly prescribed medications

-Techniques such as ask-tell-ask, teach-back (also known as closing the loop) and action planning (see downloadable tools and Q&A below)
+Techniques such as ask–tell–ask, teach-back (also known as “closing the loop”), and action planning (see downloadable tools and Q&A below)

-What additional communication and health literacy techniques can be helpful in health coaching of patients?
+What additional communication and health literacy techniques can be helpful in health coaching?

 Many patients leave the physician visit without understanding or remembering what their doctor said.
 If patients are asked to repeat what the physician wants them to do, patients are more likely to adhere to the physician's advice.

-There are three main techniques used in health coaching to help close the loop on a visit:
+There are 3 main techniques used in health coaching to help close the loop on a visit:

-Ask-tell-ask is the foundational technique.
-It creates a collaborative relationship between patient and coach that encourages patient participation.8 An ask-tell-ask dialogue begins with the health coach asking patients open-ended questions to assess what they understand (or don't understand) about their care plan before sharing information.8 Based on the patient's response, the health coach then tailors information to the patient's level of understanding and briefly “tells” them what they would like to know.8 Then it's time to ask another question.
+Ask–tell–ask is the foundational technique for health coaching.
+It creates a collaborative relationship between patient and coach that encourages patient participation.8 An ask–tell–ask dialogue begins with the health coach asking patients open-ended questions to assess what they understand (or don't understand) about their care plan before sharing information.8 Based on the patient's response, the health coach then tailors information to the patient's level of understanding and briefly tells them what they would like to know.8 Then it's time to ask another question.

 Coaches may ask a patient: